-Project completion is currently estimated to be on or about March 31st, 2013 unless earlier terminated by the parties pursuant to Article XV "Termination" as provided herein or extended by mutual agreement pursuant to Article XIII "Changes and/or Modifications."
-The period of performance for this effort is established as 36 months in order to allow the COUNTY time to submit a final invoice, close out the Project, and address any other issues.
-The COUNTY agrees to work with TSA to close this OTA within six (6) months of completion of construction and successful ISAT acceptance testing of the EDS system.
+Project completion is currently estimated to be on or about September 30th, 2014.
+The term of this Agreement shall be from the date of execution of the Agreement until September 30th, 2014, unless earlier terminated by the parties pursuant to Article XV "Termination" as provided herein or extended by mutual agreement pursuant to Article XIII "Changes and/or Modifications", in order to allow the COUNTY time to submit a final invoice, close out the Project, and address any other issues.
+The COUNTY agrees to work with TSA to close this OTA within six (6) months of completion of the Project and successful iSAT acceptance testing of the EDS system.

-The COUNTY will establish and provide Project Milestones to the TSA that allow objective measurement of progress toward completion.
-Project Milestones will be provided to the TSA Deployment Manager and TSA CO within 30 days after execution of this Agreement.
-TSA maintains the right to identify any additional milestones to be tracked.
+The COUNTY will establish and provide same to the TSA Regional Deployment Manager (RDM) and TSA CO within 30 days of execution of this Agreement, Project Milestones that allow objective measurement of progress toward completion.
+TSA maintains the right to identify any additional Project Milestones to be tracked by the COUNTY.